UnevenSoftware/LeafPic/README.md

 #### Licensing
 Leafpic is licensed under the [GNU v3 Public License](https://github.com/HoraApps/LeafPic/blob/master/LICENSE).

-In addition to the terms set by the GNU v3 Public License, we ask that if you use any code from this repository that you send us a message to let me know.
+In addition to the terms set by the GNU v3 Public License, we ask that if you use any code from this repository that you send us a message to let us know.